Help! Why Am I Only Attracted To Fictional Characters?

 ”

 My infatuation with fictional characters has started to become a substitute for dating in the real world.
-Like everyone else, deep down, I do still crave emotional intimacy.
-I want to remember the giddy and kinda-nauseous feeling of having a crush on someone.
+Like everyone else, deep down, I still crave emotional intimacy.
+I want to remember the giddy and kinda nauseous feeling of having a crush on someone.
 I still want to feel like I can feel.
-And rather than exposing myself to the continuous disappointment, mindfuckery and energy depletion that often comes with dating, it's often much easier to simply open a book.
+And rather than exposing myself to the continuous disappointment, mindfuckery and energy depletion that often comes with dating, it's much easier to simply open a book.

 Advertisement

-While I'm admittedly somewhat concerned about my lack of attraction to real-life people, Scotney assured me that it's actually quite normal to ebb and flow in our attraction levels.
+Admittedly I'm somewhat concerned about my lack of attraction to real-life people but Scotney assures me that it's actually quite normal to ebb and flow in our attraction levels.
 "Asexuality is a spectrum, and some people occasionally feel more attraction towards others at different points in time.
 This is totally normal, and there's no 'right' way to feel and experience attraction in regards to how consistent it is."

-And while some of that absolutely rings true to me (there will be times when I won't see anyone I find attractive IRL for ages — I promise I'm not just picky), some of it might be explained by the dire state of the dating scene at the moment.
-For single girls like me, there's often a low-level trauma (surprise, surprise) that lies behind our sudden revulsion.
-Our preference for imaginary characters can often be because we feel safer focusing our energy on them, especially if we've come out of some problematic real-world relationships.
+And while some of that absolutely rings true for me (there will be times when I won't see anyone I find attractive IRL for ages — I promise I'm not just picky), some of it might be explained by the dire state of the dating scene at the moment.
+For single girls like me, there's often a low-level trauma (surprise, surprise) behind our sudden revulsion.
+Our preference for imaginary characters can often be because we feel safer focusing our energy on them, especially if we've come out of a problematic real-world relationship.
 "A fictional character is less threatening," Scotney says.
 "They can't body shame us or tell us we're bad in bed."

 Advertisement

-Similarly, when I launch Hinge, it's extremely rare to see my location in the city I actually live in (Sydney, who?).
-Instead, I carefully place my map pin in the most isolated place in Canada, in the (very unrealistic) hopes of finding a hot, bearded, flannel-wearing man that I can... penpal with?
+Similarly, when I launch Hinge, it's extremely rare to see my location in Sydney, where I actually live.
+Instead, I carefully place my map pin in the most isolated place in Canada, in the (very unrealistic) hope of finding a hot, bearded, flannel-wearing man that I can...penpal with?

-Yes, it doesn't make much sense logically, but even these are a manifestation of our desire for a love that doesn't really exist.
+Yes, it doesn't make much sense logically but these examples are manifestations of a desire for a love that doesn't really exist.
 It's through the unattainable that we're able to project our own fantasies onto people, even though we know that they have zero basis in reality.
-Like the fictional characters we love, these people also can't hurt us.
-While I automatically chastised my Connell-loving self for thinking that I'm simply manifesting my emotional unavailability in weird and wonderful ways, it's actually another way of just protecting myself — through fantasy and escape.
+Like the fictional characters we love, these people can't hurt us.
+I chastised my Connell-loving self for manifesting my emotional unavailability in weird and wonderful ways but my crush was actually another way of protecting myself, through fantasy and escape.

-To me, it makes sense when we consider the genre of romance as a whole.
-Romance remains the most profitable and highest-earning genre of fiction, with 82% of readers identifying as women.
-Obviously, part of the reason why romance is dominated by women lies in social conditioning (emotions + love = just girly things), but Scotney says that escapism is also a factor.
+To me, it makes sense when we consider the romance genre as a whole.
+Romance remains the most profitable and highest earning genre of fiction, with 82% of readers identifying as women.
+Obviously, part of the reason why romance is dominated by women lies in social conditioning (emotions + love = girly things) but Scotney says that escapism is also a factor.

-But it also makes me consider something I heard a while back: romance is the most popular book genre because women are able to fantasise about a world in which they're treated nicely.
+But it also makes me consider something I heard a while back: romance is the most popular book genre because it allows women to fantasise about a world in which they're treated nicely.
 Ouch.
-While that's absolutely a very hetero way of looking at it, it does ring true for the most part.
+That's absolutely a very hetero way of looking at it but it does ring true for the most part.
 Many of us are so drawn to romance because we long for a world where we're treated kindly, and if not kindly, then as desirable and hot sexual beings.
-It's a genre dedicated wholly to women's pleasure, and men's only job is to satisfy us.
+It's a genre dedicated wholly to women's pleasure, where men's only job is to satisfy us.
 Whether it's offering us an escape from our mundane lives and making our train rides a little spicier, or making us swoon and fall in love with its fictitious characters, it's made for us.

-Would you rather be writing a romance novel next door to the hottest man who's ever walked the planet (à la Emily Henry's Beach Read), or jumping into the cesspool of dating apps, only to have your confidence inevitably shattered twenty times over?
+Would you rather be writing a novel next door to the hottest man who's ever walked the planet (à la Emily Henry's Beach Read) or jump onto a catfish-filled dating app, only to have your confidence inevitably shattered 20 times over?
 I know where I'll be.